 Liberia

-1.- Prevention of relapse into conflict and all forms of structural and physical violence against women and girls, including SGBV violence and the threat of terrorism.
+1) Prevention: Prevention of relapse into conflict and all forms of structural and physical violence against women and girls, including SGBV and violence committed under threat of terrorism

-3.- Participation of women, young women and girls in decision-making processes related to the prevention, management and resolution of conflicts and countering terrorism.
+3) Participation: Participation of women, young women and girls in decision-making processes related to the prevention, management and resolution of conflicts, humanitarian action and countering terrorism

 Commentary: